dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.5.0 introduces a number of new features.
+Version 2.5.1 fixes a front-end bug introduced in 2.5.0.

 == Donating ==